privilegeescalation/.org/content/kris-nova.md

 Ultimately she believes

- > that a brilliant mind should never be held back by a broken body.
+ > that a brilliant mind should never be held back by an unsafe body.

 ## Her Struggle